Digital fashion

 Digital fashion is also the interplay between digital technology and couture.
+Human AI is an intersection of technology and human representation, in which human value is emphasized and enhanced by technology and the possibilities of discovering design.
 Information and communication technologies (ICTs) have been deeply integrated both into the fashion industry, as well as within the experience of clients and prospects.
 Such interplay has happened at three main levels.